 1. I Do Not Use My Grocery Budget to Buy Junk Food

-What a waste!
-If you think you’ll be depriving your kids, think again.
-Between school, church, little league and grandma’s house, kids today have loads of opportunity to eat junk food.
+Don’t worry that you’ll be depriving your kids by not buying junk food.
+Between school, church, little league and grandma’s house, today’s kids have loads of opportunity to eat junk food.
 The foods we never buy and bring home include:

 - Chips (deep fried potato chips- you can totally make your own!)

 - Commercial fruit snacks (void of fruit, nutrients, and full of sugar)

 - Commercially packaged desserts like cookies.
 (We’re not anti-sugar on this site and I love to bake cookies with my family.
 But there is no reason to buy them already made in a box.)